marabesi/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 The post category is the most popular with 66, as a first exploration the posts were read, and for each of them a pattern name was manually assigned, based on the content of the post.
-Most of them have more the one pattern associated with it, for example, the first post, in the list covered 22 patterns.
+Most of them have more than one pattern associated with it, for example, the first post, in the list covered 22 patterns.

 This process was repeated for each post in the list.
 Once the classification was done,